University College London (UCL)

 During COVID-19, we knew people with stroke and other brain injuries were spending less time in hospital receiving neurorehabilitation.
 Rehabilitation is often the forgotten part of the care pathway – but it’s vital for achieving the best recovery.

 SameYou wanted to find a way of helping community rehabilitation teams by offering additional online group based neurorehabilitation to people directly in their own homes.
-N-ROL is a telerehabilitation initiative with UCLH Queens Square which was made possible thanks to your generous fundraising.
+N-ROL is a telerehabilitation initiative with UCLH Queen Square which was made possible thanks to your generous fundraising.

 Professor Nick Ward (UCL Queen Square Institute of Neurology) said: